Ah, welcome to summer!

 Grab your favorite beverage, sit in the sunshine and take a few moments to just relax in the warmth.
 Then begin thinking ahead to our Boost Retreat this fall - October 27 & 28 in my hometown of Holland, Michigan.
 Summers here are glorious, but Mother Nature really puts on a show in the fall!
 I would love to have you join us, whether you’re a local or a traveler.

 Of course, I’m sure that your social feeds are full of gorgeous wedding images now that it is summer too.
 I spoke with two photographers, Wendi Curtis and Liz VanderWall to discuss styled shoots and a few other ways that boutiques and photographers can collaborate.
+Their ideas and thoughts are in an article below.

 I’m sure you’re familiar with these “B” words of bridal business: Branding, Budgeting, Buying, Building, and Blessing.
 We teach how to put them all together with a tool we developed called the PCT.
 At the Boost Retreat, you’ll get all of this in a fun teaching package with a bunch of surprises and fun!